In a startup like Hubstaff, there are thousands of things that need to be done, and thousands more after that.

-If you can do this, then you can increase the throughput of your business and reduce all the excuses associated with not reaching your goal.
+If you can do this, then you can increase the output of your business and eliminate factors that aren’t contributing to reaching your goal.

-Correctly identifying blockers is challenging.
-I’m going to take you through a quick 10 minute exercise that I do to identify blockers, and then we’ll build a plan of action to kill them.
-By the end of this article, you should have much more clarity about what blockers you should be working on in your business.
+To make things easier, we’re going to share with you a quick exercise you can use to identify blockers and build plans of action to kill them.
+By the end of this article, you should have much more clarity about what steps you should take to identify and accomplish your business goals.

-Step 1 – Define Your 12 Month Goal
+Step 1 – Define your 12-month goal

 - This goal can apply to anything.
 Your goal can be to hire a team of 7 superstars, get more leads, bring in more revenue, get more customers, lower stress, or anything else that will result in business success.